Discover everything you need to know about the Tavern Brawler in Baldur’s Gate 3 and how it works with best classes.

 How does Tavern Brawler Work in Baldur’s Gate 3?

 You can either focus on a Monk, Barbarian, or Moon Druid build to play a Tavern Brawler in BG3.
-After that take the Tavern Brawler feat at level 4, enhancing unarmed and improvised weapon attacks by adding your Strength modifier twice to both damage and attack rolls.
-Simply put, at level 4 you will get a massive power spike by unlocking your first feet, Tavern Brawler.
-This adds your Strength modifier twice to your damage and attack rolls when you make an unarmed attack use the improvised weapon or throw something.
+Take the Tavern Brawler feat at level 4 to enhance unarmed and improvised weapon attacks by adding your Strength modifier twice to both damage and attack rolls.
+Simply put, at level 4 you will get a massive power spike by unlocking your first feat, Tavern Brawler.
+This adds your Strength modifier twice to your damage and attack rolls when you make an unarmed attack using an improvised weapon or by throwing a weapon.

 At this point, unequip any weapon you are using and use unarmed attacks.
 Make sure to always have an Elixir of Hill Giant Strength on at all times because we want a high Strength modifier.
 Since we dumped all our Strength, the Elixir is mandatory.
-You can find ample supply from Auntie Ethel in the Grove in Act One.
-Any time you level up a character or long rest, her supply will refresh.
-Be sure to put the ability point you get from Tavern Brawler into the Constitution to bring it to 16.
+You can find ample supply from Auntie Ethel in the Emerald Grove in Act One.
+Any time you level up a character or Long Rest, her supply will refresh.
+Be sure to put the ability points you get from Tavern Brawler into Constitution to increase it to 16.

 Best Classes for Tavern Brawler